pyca/cryptography/README.rst

     >>> token
     '...'
     >>> f.decrypt(token)
-    'A really secret message.
+    b'A really secret message.
 Not for prying eyes.'

 You can find more information in the `documentation`_.